KitLavis/pirate-pairs/README.md

 ![Gameboard](docs/images/gameboard-screenshot.webp)

 Once the user has decided on a username and clicks the play button, the text input and button are hidden and the gameboard is generated in its place.
 The gameboard itself is a grid of cards, in three rows and four columns, or four rows and three columns if on a mobile device.
 These cards are face down, and flip once clicked, revealing one of the six possible images.
 The position of these cards is randomised, so each time the game is played the locations are different.
 Once two cards have been flipped, if they match the cards are removed from the grid and the pair counter (see below) is updated.
 If they do not match then the cards are flipped back over and the game carries on.
+To add to the user experience, a 'page-turn' sound is heard when no match is found and the cards flip back over, and a 'coin purse' sound is heard when a match is found.

 The style of the back-face of the cards is a pattern made to look like a classic deck of playing cards, to tie in with the pirate theme.
 The six front-face icons were chosen for the same reason.